IzzeddinTeeti/izzeddinteeti.github.io/content/publication/22_icml_cyclegan/index.md

 ---
-title: 'YOLO-Z: Improving small object detection in YOLOv5 for autonomous vehicles'
+title: 'Vision in adverse weather: Augmentation using CycleGANs with various object detectors for robust perception in autonomous racing'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Aduen Benjumea
   - admin
+  - Valentina Musat
+  - Salman Khan
+  - Alexander Rast
   - Fabio Cuzzolin
   - Andrew Bradley